On this page

 More information

 You can use mediation to try and resolve a dispute.
-This may be a more cost effective approach.
+This may be a more informal and cost-effective approach, allowing for creative solutions and a quicker resolution.
 For more information go to our resources on mediation.

 Responding to a subpoena